ggerganov/whisper.cpp/README.md

 ## NVIDIA GPU support via cuBLAS

-With NVIDIA cards, the Encoder processing can be offloaded to the GPU to a large extend through cuBLAS.
+With NVIDIA cards the Encoder processing can to a large extent be offloaded to the GPU through cuBLAS.
 First, make sure you have installed `cuda`: https://developer.nvidia.com/cuda-downloads

 Now build `whisper.cpp` with cuBLAS support: